Sports in Canada: Golf

+Racket sports

 Tennis

 While tennis is not a huge sport in Canada, there have been several Canadian players who have had success in the last decade.
 Milos Raonic is regarded as one of the most successful Canadian male players in history.
 His career-high No. 3 ranking, as of November 21, 2016, is the highest ever ranking for a Canadian man.
 He is the first Canadian male in the Open Era to reach the Australian Open semi-finals (2016), the French Open (2014) quarterfinals, and the Wimbledon final (2016).
 In women's singles, Eugenie Bouchard became the first Canadian-born player representing Canada to reach the final of a Grand Slam tournament in singles, finishing runner-up to Petra Kvitová at the 2014 Wimbledon Championships.
 She also reached the semi-finals of the 2014 Australian Open and 2014 French Open.
 Later in the same year she received the WTA Most Improved Player award for the 2014 season and reached a career-high ranking of No. 5, becoming the first Canadian female tennis player to be ranked in the top 5 in singles.

 Canada has also had success in tennis during the late 2010s and into the 2020s with talents such as Denis Shapovalov and Félix Auger-Aliassime.
 On October 20, 2019, Shapovalov beat Filip Krajinović in the Stockholm Open, winning his first ATP title.
 Later, during the final event of the year, the Paris Rolex Masters, Shapovalov secured a top 20-year end finish after reaching the semi-finals.
 He reached the final as well, but lost to Novak Djokovic 6–3 6–4.
 He finished the season at a career high ranking of number 15.
 Auger-Aliassime reached a career high ATP singles ranking of No. 6 on November 7, 2022.
 Auger-Aliassime and Shapovalov were centrepieces of Canada's first Davis Cup-winning team in 2022.